 Because they are potential fire hazards, the following appliances are prohibited: hot plates, toasters, toaster ovens, sunlamps or any other appliance with an open heating element.
 Candles and incense are also prohibited.
 The Department of Residential Life, Housing, and Food Service also prohibits waterbeds and lofts in residence hall rooms.

 No pets are allowed in the residence halls, either on a permanent or visitation basis.
 You may keep goldfish or tropical fish in reasonable numbers, no larger than a ten-gallon tank.

 University policy prohibits the possession of any type of firearm, dangerous weapon, bullets, fireworks, or explosive device on campus, including the residence halls.

 - Go as vertical as possible with stackable bins and carts with clear drawers so it's easy to locate items.

-- Use stackable clear-plastic bins to make closet organization simple.
-A variety of sizes exist to best meet your needs.
+- Use stackable clear plastic bins to make closet organization simple.
+A variety of sizes exists to best meet your needs.

 - Keep toiletries organized on the shelving provided in each room.